jachallbound/rl/Section 5.3 - Example 5.3/README.md

 ![](V_heatmap.png)

-The policy, however, is very different to that in the book.
+The policy, however, is different to that in the book.
 Legend: Stick is 1 (green), Hit is 0 (magenta):

 ![](Policy_heatmap.png)